Joe Dziedzic

-Joseph Walter Dziedzic (born December 18, 1971 in Minneapolis, Minnesota) is a retired American professional ice hockey left winger.
+Joseph Walter Dziedzic (born December 18, 1971) is an American former professional ice hockey left winger.

 Career

 Joe Dziedzic was drafted in 1990 while playing for Edison High School in Minneapolis and was named Minnesota Mr. Hockey the same year.
 Following high school, Dziedzic continued playing at the University of Minnesota for four seasons.
 He spent his first pro seasons split between the NHL and AHL, but was forced into early retirement due to an eye injury.

 Personal

 Dziedzic currently runs a youth hockey program in Minneapolis and is the Minneapolis High School hockey coach.

 Joe's father, Walt Dziedzic, was a Minneapolis police officer, served the City Council for 22 years, and was a Park Board Commissioner for another 12 years, before announcing plans to retire at the end of 2009.
-His sister, Kari Dziedzic, has served as Chair of the Minneapolis Charter Commission and was elected to the Minnesota Senate in a January 2012 special election.
+His late sister, Kari Dziedzic, served as Majority Leader of the Minnesota Senate.

+Joe is married to his wife Kelly and has three children.